Acceleration (0 - 100 km/h)

 The Forze VII is built around a LeMans Prototype (LMP) monocoque.
 LMP cars are the fastest endurance race cars.
 Therefore the monocoque will not only be the foundation of this car, but also the basis as Forze looks to the future.

-This allows the team to develop even better race cars and keep setting records!
+This allowed the team to develop even better race cars and keep setting records!

 On the 7th of August 2017 the Forze VII became world’s first hydrogen electric race car to compete in a race.
 It raced against fossil fueled cars in the Supercar Challenge.
 By setting a third laptime, the potential of hydrogen technology was proven.
 For this achievement Forze was awarded with the Garage 56 trophy of the Supercar Challenge and the 3rd place of the D:DREAM Innovation Award.